Enhancing Unsupervised Learning Through Data Thinning: An Exploration of Sample Splitting

 Introduction

-Clustering a set of n data points, X_1, ..., X_n, into an optimal number of clusters, K, poses a challenge when K is unknown.
-A common yet flawed approach involves employing a clustering algorithm for different values of K (e.g., K=2 to K=10) and selecting the K that yields the lowest objective.
-This method is problematic as it involves both fitting and validating the model on the same dataset.
+Determining the optimal number of clusters K in a set of n data points (X1,…,Xn) is challenging when K is unknown.
+A common, yet flawed, approach involves using a clustering algorithm for different K values and selecting the one that minimizes the objective.
+This method is problematic because it involves fitting and validating the model on the same dataset.
+Background

 Background

-In supervised learning, the practice of fitting and validating different models is mitigated by splitting the data into training, validation, and test sets.
-Unfortunately, this standard data-splitting technique is not directly applicable in an unsupervised setting, where labels for validation and test sets are unavailable.
-Recently, a novel approach has been proposed to address this limitation: splitting each data point X_i into two sets, X_i^{train} and X_i^{test}.
-Subsequently, the model is trained on X_1^{train}, ..., X_n^{train}, and validated on X_1^{test}, ..., X_n^{test}.
+In supervised learning, the issues with fitting and validating the same data are avoided by splitting the data into training, validation, and test sets.
+However, in unsupervised settings, where labels are not available, this strategy is not directly applicable.
+Recently, a novel approach has been proposed: splitting each data point Xi into two sets, Xitrain and Xitest.
+The model is then trained on X1train,…,Xntrain and validated on X1test,…,Xntest.

-The process of splitting a random variable Y into two independent random variables, Y_1 and Y_2, such that Y = Y_1 + Y_2 is known in statistics as thinning.
-While thinning Poisson processes is a well-established concept [0], recent research has demonstrated its broader applicability to various distributions beyond Poisson [1,2].
-This breakthrough opens the door to sample splitting in a wide array of unsupervised tasks, allowing for the separation of training and validation sets even in the absence of labelled data.
+The concept of splitting a random variable Y into two independent random variables Y1 and Y2 such that Y=Y1+Y2 is known as thinning.
+While thinning is well-known in Poisson processes [0], recent research has shown its applicability to a wider range of distributions [1, 2].
+This development enables sample splitting in various unsupervised tasks, facilitating the separation of training and validation sets even without labeled data.

 Research Objective

-This project aims to explore the application of data thinning for clustering non-Gaussian mixture models, focusing on mixture models of exponential family.
-In particular, we will use the inherent relationship between exponential family distributions and Bregman divergences and its application to clustering [3].
+This project aims to explore the application of data thinning for clustering non-Gaussian mixture models, focusing on mixture models of the exponential family.
+We will particularly investigate the relationship between exponential family distributions, Bregman divergences, and their applications in clustering [3].

 References: